ianshajupadhyay/analyticscosm/README.md

 # analyticscosm
-#download the project
+# download the project
 # unzip data file
-#change the directory as per the notebook and run the jupyter notebook
+# change the directory as per the notebook and run the jupyter notebook
+# AC001
+#